rohiths2/CS225-Final-Project/README.md

 `./main`

-Then, type the relative path for the Airports data file name. **OR just type 1 to use the default airports.dat file from OpenFlights (this is recommended)**.
+Then, type the relative path for the Airports data file name. **OR just type "default" (no quotes) to use the default airports.dat file from OpenFlights (this is recommended)**.
 Then press enter.

-Then, type the relative path for the Routes data file name. **OR just type 1 to use the default routes.dat file from OpenFlights (this is recommended)**.
+Then, type the relative path for the Routes data file name. **OR just type "default (no quotes) to use the default routes.dat file from OpenFlights (this is recommended)**.
 Then press enter.

 (NOTE: If you're using a different file than the included airports.dat/routes.dat, then make sure the file is located in the CS225-Final-Project folder.
 Example file path: `"../lib/airports.dat"`)